neomdavid/neomdavid/README.md

 Skills: JAVA / JS / HTML / CSS

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently a student of National University.
 - 🌱 I’m currently learning Android Studio
 - 🤔 I’m looking for help with Java and Android App Development
 - 📫 How to reach me: neomanaogdavid@gmail.com